Qiskit/qiskit-addon-pna/README.md

 # Propagated noise absorption (PNA)

-PNA is a technique for mitigating errors in observable expectation values by "absorbing" the inverse of a learned noise channel into the observable using Pauli propagation.
+PNA is a technique for mitigating errors in observable expectation values by "absorbing" the inverses of the learned noise channels into the observable using Pauli propagation.
 Each Pauli noise generator in the noise model is classically propagated to the end of the circuit and through the observable, resulting in a new observable that when measured on a QPU, mitigates the learned gate noise.

 ### Overview
 Executing entangling gates on modern QPUs results in a substantial amount of noise.
-Until fault tolerant devices are available, ideal entangling gates, $\mathcal{U}$, will not be available.
+Until fully fault tolerant devices are available, ideal entangling gates, $\mathcal{U}$, will not be available.
 They will instead be affected by some noise channel, $\Lambda$.